StarterInc/StackGen/README.md

 ```

-You should see the Starter Ignite banner and assuming the application starts correctly,
+You should see the Starter StackGen banner and assuming the application starts correctly,
 you will see output similar to the following on the console:

 ```